Custom String Formatting#

 Fixed Decimal Places#

-%.xf controls how many decimal places a floating-point number is displayed with.
+Controls how many decimal places a floating-point number is displayed with using the %.xf format specifier.

 %.xf